ianrenton/successwhale-api/README.md

 Homepage: https://github.com/ianrenton/successwhale-api

-This package provides API functions for the "SuccessWhale" social network client (currently supporting Twitter and Facebook).

-This code is under heavy development.
-It will form the core of the SuccessWhale version 3 web interface, the Android client [OnoSendai](https://github.com/haku/onosendai), and hopefully a number of other apps as well.
+This package provides API functions for the "SuccessWhale" social network clients (currently supporting Twitter and Facebook).
+Clients include the [SuccessWhale version 3 web interface](https://github.com/ianrenton/SuccessWhale), the Android client [OnoSendai](https://github.com/haku/onosendai), and hopefully a number of other apps as well.

 SuccessWhale's main selling point is that it provides customisable, blended feeds from across a user's social network accounts -- for example, you can create a feed that combines "mentions" from two of your Twitter accounts with "notifications" from Facebook.